• Skip to primary navigation

 Giving New York City Clients Confidence for the Future

 When most people think of an estate plan, they imagine creating a will that designates beneficiaries and names a guardian for their children.
 You may even know about trusts, which protect your assets from probate and give you more control over how your funds are distributed.
-But what happens if you are injured, ill, or too old to make decisions for yourself?
+But what happens if you are injured, ill, or have lost the ability to make decisions for yourself?

 A power of attorney is an estate planning tool that allows you to choose a person who you trust implicitly to make critical decisions if you should become incapacitated.
 Depending on your needs, you could assign your power of attorney with various duties that ensure your essential matters are taken care of if you cannot make these important decisions.